rgrantham82/Crime-Analysis/README.md

 # Austin Crimes Analysis

-***This project is ongoing & will be updated frequently***
+**Note: This project is ongoing and will be regularly updated.**

 ## Introduction
-I conceptualized this project beginning in  January 2020.
-The goal is to analyze hate crimes trends for Austin, TX, from 2017 to present.
-In particular, I'm focusing on the effects of hate crime on the LGBT community.

-So far, I am using datasets provided by the Austin PD's publicly available databases, found at data.austintexas.gov.
+The Austin Crimes Analysis project was initiated in January 2020 with the objective of examining hate crime trends in Austin, TX, specifically focusing on the impact on the LGBT community.
+The analysis utilizes datasets obtained from the publicly available databases of the Austin Police Department, accessible at data.austintexas.gov.

-Originally, my plan was to complete this project solely in Python.
-The final product for the Austin portion, however, included such a small dataset that I decided to complete the analysis part in Excel.
-(DUCKS FOR COVER!!!) :D just kidding...I hope :P
+Initially, the plan was to complete the entire project using Python.
+However, due to the limited size of the Austin dataset, the final analysis was conducted using Excel for efficiency.

+We are dedicated to delivering accurate and comprehensive insights through our analysis.
+The project aims to shed light on the occurrence and patterns of hate crimes, ultimately contributing to a better understanding of these issues in Austin.

+Please note that this README file provides an overview of the project.
+For more detailed and updated information, please refer to the repository.

+Thank you for your interest in the Austin Crimes Analysis project.

+*Author: [Your Name]*